 During June 2012, the Company decided to discontinue its exploration and potential development of uranium and vanadium minerals business and prior periods have been restated in the Company's consolidated financial statements and related footnotes to conform to this presentation.
-The Company will focus its activities on its new business segment, which is in the business of acquisition, renovating, and selling real estate properties.
+Additionally, in November 2012, the Company decided to discontinue its real estate business and intends to sell and dispose its remaining real estate holdings during fiscal 2013.
+The Company is now engaged in the acquisition, development and monetization of intellectual property through both the prosecution and licensing of its own patent portfolio, the acquisition of additional intellectual property or partnering with others to defend and enforce their patent rights.

-The remaining assets and liabilities of discontinued operations are presented in the balance sheet under the caption "Assets and Liabilities of discontinued operation" and relates to the discontinued operations of the uranium and vanadium minerals business.
+The remaining assets and liabilities of discontinued operations are presented in the balance sheet under the caption "Assets and Liabilities of discontinued operation" and relates to the discontinued operations of the uranium and vanadium minerals business and real estate business.
 The carrying amounts of the major classes of these assets and liabilities are summarized as follows:

-Septer nber 30, Dec ember 31,

-20 012 2011
+N Aarch 31, 2013 De ecember 31, 2012

 Assets:

-Prepaid expenses - current portion \$ - \$ 20,000
+Prepaid expenses - current portion \$ - \$ -

+Deposits in real estate under contract 53,395 82,145

-Deposits - 3,500
+Deposit - -

+Real estate held for sale 230,088 1,035,570

-Assets of discontinued operations \$ - \$ 23,500
+Assets of discontinued operations \$ 283,483 \$ 1,117,715

+•

 Liabilities:

-Accounts payables and accrued expenses \$ 30,664 \$ -
+Accounts payables and accrued expenses \$ 30,664 \$ 30,664

-Liabilities of discontinued operations \$ 30,664 \$
+Liabilities of discontinued operations \$ 30,664 \$ 30,664